-499 students in Fort Zumwalt School District quarantined after contact with positive COVID-19 case
+Here’s how in-person learning is going in the Fort Zumwalt School District

 According to a spokesperson for the district, 499 students are quarantined.
 The spokesperson also said the number changes every day and includes those who have been quarantined due to contact with the virus outside of school.

-There are more than 18,000 students in the Fort Zumwalt School District.
+There are more than 18,000 students in the Fort Zumwalt School District, so this means about 2.7% of those students are quarantined.

 According to the weekly update on the district’s website for Sept.
 27 through Oct.
 3, eight staff members tested positive for the virus and 18 students tested positive.